-The glycemic index (GI) provides a measure of how quickly blood sugar levels rise after eating a particular type of food.
+The glycemic index (GI) provides a measure of how quickly blood sugar levels rise after a particular food is eaten.
 The effects that different foods have on blood sugar levels vary considerably.
-The glycemic index estimates how much each gram of available carbohydrate (total carbohydrate minus fiber) in a food raises a person’s blood glucose level following consumption of the food, relative to consumption of pure glucose.
+The glycemic index estimates how much each gram of available carbohydrate (total carbohydrate minus fiber) in a food raises a person’s blood glucose level following the consumption of the food, relative to the consumption of pure glucose.
 Glucose has a glycemic index of 100.

-Most GI indexes only contain one value per food, but the actual GI of a food can change based on several variables including ripeness, preparation & storage methods.
-Most GIs do not take into account glucose levels after 2 hours.
+Most GI indexes only contain one value per food, but the actual GI of a food can change based on several variables, including ripeness, preparation, and storage methods.
+Most GIs do not take into account glucose levels after two hours.

-The glycemic load index is limited in the fact that it does not take into account the amount of carbohydrate actually consumed.
+The glycemic load index is limited in that it does not take into account the amount of the carbohydrate actually consumed.
 The glycemic load index attempts to remedy this by multiplying the glycemic index of the food eaten by the carbohydrate content of the actual serving.

 Glycemic Index Chart

-The easiest way to determine a GI of a food is to reference a credible GI chart like the one below.
+The easiest way to determine the GI of a food is to use a credible GI chart like the one below.

 International table of glycemic index and glycemic load values